 Robberies and assaults have occurred in unofficial taxis and often include the use of weapons.
 We recommend you use official taxis, which have a clearly visible red number plate, or radio despatched taxis, which are available at the International Airport and larger hotels.
 Do not share taxis with strangers at any time.
 Before starting your journey make a note of the taxi's registration number and telephone number.

 Petty crime such as pickpocketing and bag snatching is common.
 Criminals are known to target public transport, tourist areas, hotels, markets and vehicles stopped in traffic.
-You should remain alert when visiting markets in the vicinity of the old cathedral in Managua, near Tica Bus (the terminal for buses arriving from Honduras and Costa Rica) and at public transportation terminals.
+You should remain alert when visiting markets in the vicinity of the old cathedral in Managua, near the Tica Bus Station terminal and at public transport terminals.

 You should avoid walking alone, particularly on isolated beaches, and travelling on buses after dark.
 Avoid taking public transport where possible and be cautious of anyone offering assistance on public transport, including on long-distance trips, as they may have criminal motives.